zilong-thu/zilong-thu.github.com/source/README.md

 zilong-thu.github.com
 =====================

-(1) Using octopress to build my blog.
+(1) This project builds my blog with Octopress.
+The blog uses Simplified Chinese as main language.

 (2) I bought a domain name, which is now in use already, hoping to learn some more about networks.
 Welcome to click: